gerrit-coder/test/gerrit/README.md

 **Problem**: coder-workspace plugin not loading
 - **Solution**:
-  1. Verify plugin was built: Check that `coder-workspace.jar` exists in `/var/gerrit/plugins/` inside the container
+  1. Verify plugin was downloaded: Check that `coder-workspace.jar` exists in `/var/gerrit/plugins/` inside the container
   2. Check Gerrit logs for plugin loading errors: `./gerrit.sh logs`
-  3. Verify plugin compatibility with Gerrit v3.4.1 (should use branch `gerrit-3.4.1`)
+  3. Verify plugin version compatibility: The plugin version v1.1.0-gerrit-3.4.1 is compatible with Gerrit v3.4.1
   4. Ensure the plugin is enabled in `$GERRIT_SITE/etc/gerrit.config`:
      ```
      [plugins]